marshallford/terraform-provider-ansible/complete-examples/libvirt/README.md

 # Libvirt Example

-This example creates a KVM domain using the [`dmacvicar/libvirt`](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs) provider and connects to the virtual machine with Ansible.
+This Terraform configuration creates a KVM domain using the [`dmacvicar/libvirt`](https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs) provider, constructs an Ansible inventory containing the virtual machine, and runs a playbook against said inventory.

 ## Prerequisites